Conforming Products List (CPL)

 As part of the Radar and Lidar testing program, the IACP maintains two testing laboratories to provided law enforcement agencies and manufacturer’s who are interested in having their devices undergo testing.

-Manufacturer’s and law enforcement agencies interested in submitting their device(s) for testing should contact Sarah Horn, program manager, at firstname.lastname@example.org or at 703-836-6767, ext.
-215.
+Manufacturer’s and law enforcement agencies interested in submitting their device(s) for testing should contact Michael Fergus, Program Manager, at firstname.lastname@example.org or at 703-836-6767, ext.
+811.

 Manufacturer’s and law enforcement agencies will need to fill out a testing request form in order for their devices to get tested.
 Download the form by clicking here.